microsoft/fluentui/rfcs/convergence/make-styles-no-functions.md

 ## Export tokens separately

-Initially we planed support IE11 via runtime tricks, but with the deprecation of IE11, we are now able to leverage CSS Variables for tokens and theming purposes.
+Initially we planed to support IE11 via runtime tricks, but with the deprecation of IE11, we are now able to leverage CSS Variables for tokens and theming purposes.
 We communicate this fact to customers so that they understand clearly what they are using.

 The proposal is to export `tokens` as a plain object: